sfvnielsen/marble-end-to-end/README.md

 # End-to-end learning of optic fiber communication systems
 This repository contains a collection of Python implementations for learning optimal transmitter and receiver parameters in an optical communication system.
-The term end-to-end refers to the fact that jointly in an end-to-end fashion.
+The term end-to-end refers to the fact that parameters from both sides of the channel are jointly optimized.

 Currently, the repo uses automatic differentiation via. `pytorch` for ease of experimentation and prototyping.